home-assistant/home-assistant.io/source/_components/point.markdown

 The Point component is the main component to integrate the [Minut Point](https://minut.se/).
 To connect Point, you will have to [sign up for a developer account](https://minut.com/community/developers/) and get a `client_id` and `client_secret` using the `callback url` shown in the integration flow.

 <p class='note'>
-The Point is just active occasionaly so the sensors are only updated every hour or so.
+The Point is just active occasionally so the sensors are only updated every hour or so.
 The events sent from the Point is sent as a webhook back to Home Assistant with `event_type` as `point_webhook_received`, please consider the documentation for the [IFTT](https://www.home-assistant.io/components/ifttt/) component on how to write automations for webhooks.
 </p>